What we do

 How we work

-The Open Digital Planning (ODP) community is made up of council officers, content writers, developers and user research experts from 27 local councils, digital agencies and central government.
+The Open Digital Planning community is made up of council officers, content writers, developers and user researchers from over 100 Local Planning Authorities, digital agencies and central government.

 Design and development support is provided by: Open Systems Lab, Nomensa, TPXimpact, Version1 and Unboxed.